| 6 min read |

 Since Google for Jobs only displays three to five job postings in the search results box, competition is going to be steep for those top spots.
 But, data from countries where the tool is already deployed shows that employers aren’t properly prepared.
 In fact, in the U.K., for example, fewer than 20% of postings on Google for Jobs currently come directly from employers.

 One way companies can get their jobs indexed by Google for Jobs is by listing them on partnered job boards.
-For Australia, LinkedIn, Glassdoor and Seek have all chosen to partner, while Indeed opted out.
+For Australia, LinkedIn and Glassdoor have chosen to partner, while Indeed opted out.

 Google for Jobs will also index jobs posted on employers’ sites if they meet specific criteria: